 Ask yourself what the ulterior motive is.
 Do you secretly want to make them feel unimportant or have them worry if the question was stupid or if they’ve done something wrong?

 On the other hand, when reaching out to a colleague over an app like Pumble, be direct and precise about what you want.
 Don’t send only a “hi” and a smiley to trick the person into responding right away, only to trap them in a discussion about a complicated issue that will take time, which they would rather have left for later.

 Assertive communication style

-The assertive style of communication emerges from self-esteem and represents the healthiest and most effective communication style you can adopt.
+The assertive style of communication emerges from self-esteem and represents the healthiest and most effective style of communication you can adopt.

-Moreover, assertive communicators have equal regard towards their own and other people’s needs and rights.
+Moreover, assertive communicators have equal regard for their own and other people’s needs and rights.

-- aim to fulfill their needs and rights, without hurting the needs and right of others;
+- Aim to fulfill their needs and rights without hurting the needs and rights of others,

-- make their own decisions, but take full responsibility for the outcomes of their decisions;
+- Make their own decisions, but take full responsibility for the outcomes of their choices,

-- ask for what they want directly, but with regards to others;
+- Ask for what they want directly, but with regard to others, and

-- be respectful of other people’s personal space.
+- Are respectful of other people’s personal space.

 Examples of communication with assertive communicators

 It’s now time to see what this communication style looks like in action.